Donearm/arch-ansible/README.md

 options that affect how the playbook work.

     global_device_node: /dev/sda
+    global_device_efi_number: 1
     global_partition_number: 1
+    global_efi_mount_point: /boot
     global_mount_point: /mnt

-These options define the disk that will be used for partitioning during the bootstrap phase, the index of the root partition, and the place where the partition is going to be mounted.
+These options define the disk that will be used for partitioning during the bootstrap phase, the device number of the EFI partition to create, the index of the root partition, the EFI partition mount point and the place where the root partition is going to be mounted.
 If partitioning is skipped, `global_mount_point` is still relevant because the user must manually mount volumes there.

     global_admins:
       - manu